What the 2026 Budget Changes Mean for Property Prices, Investors, Buyers and Renters

 future growth outlook

-whether the property still deserves a place in the portfolio
+to determine if the property still deserves a place in the portfolio

 Weak assets will be reviewed first, and this means some investors will start selling: